bramstein/bit-array/README.md

 	a.get(1); // false
 	a.get(31); // true

-Note that the array internally uses 32 bit integers and thus grows by 32 bits if necessary.
+Note that the array internally uses 32 bit integers and thus grows by 32 bits if necessary (Actually, JavaScript's number type is 64 bit, but only 32 bits can be addressed using bitwise operations.)

 	a.set(32, true);
 	a.toString(); // "1000000000000000000000000000000110000000000000000000000000000000"